Small Trees For Front Yard (With Pictures) – Identification Guide

 The Japanese maple cultivar ‘Shaina’ is an attractive deciduous tree identified by its spectacular deep red palmate leaves and reddish-purple flowers.
 Ideal for a compact front yard, the Shaina Japanese maple grows 4 to 5 ft.
 (1.2 – 1.5 m) tall and 3 to 4 ft.
 (1 – 1.2 m) wide.

 This slow-growing ornamental tree has an attractive globe-shaped habit, making it perfect for landscaping a front yard where space is limited.
-You can plant the decorative red-leaved Japanese maple in full sun or partial shade, well-drained soil.
-Suitable for USDA zones 5 to 9.
+You can plant the decorative red-leaved Japanese maple in full sun or partial shade and well-drained soil.
+It is suitable for USDA zones 5 to 9.

 Dwarf Red-Flowering Camellia Trees